 In an era before shopping malls and big specialty/discount stores, McGillivray’s truly filled a niche in the Wedgwood business district and earned its reputation as the “biggest little store in the Northwest.”

-Source: All photos and info in this article are courtesy of Bette Euse, the McGillivray’s daughter.
+Source: All photos and info in this article are courtesy of Bette Euse, the McGillivray’s daughter, whom I interviewed in January 1994.
 This article is protected under a Creative Commons Copyright; do not copy text or photos without permission.